smorrison-uoft/Burger-/README.md

 4. install express by typing npm install express.
 5. install express handlebars by typing npm install express-handlebars.
 6. Run application by typing node server.js

+# Usage
+Add burgers you want in the input field, this will then add your burger to the 'Burgers to devour!' list.